Loch Ness Water Investment

 Scottish Water is delivering a multi-million pound project to provide a single, improved water supply to serve our customers in Fort Augustus and Glenmoriston.

-The work is being carried out by Scottish Water's alliance partner Efficient Service Delivery (ESD) and is expected to take around 3 years to complete.
+The work is being carried out by Scottish Water's alliance partner Efficient Service Delivery (ESD) and is expected to be complete Winter 2022.

 At A Glance